aappddeevv/scala-vdom/README.md

 but ported to the browser) is another delegate-like library.
 They are all about the same--mutable, non-reactive.

-I'll look into reactive
-solutions like Li's rxscala, however, it is not clear that it will work easily in a virtual DOM because of the virtual layer.
+I'll look into reactive solutions like Li's rxscala, however, it is not clear that it will work easily in a virtual DOM because of the virtual layer versus using rxscala in the layer above scala-vdom.

 It is all very inconsistent.

+scala-vdom comes with a port to pure scalajs of ftdomdelegate.
+It can be used independently of the vdom package.

 ## Toy Example